European wide collection of colorectal cancer cases

 - Collect 10000 cases with detailed pathological and clinical data and tissue samples;

-- Enable a large spectrum of different types of research, e.g. identifying biomarkers for predicting prognosis and selecting therapy, or providing digital images of histopathological sections with outcome data for development of imaging biomarkers by machine learning;
+- Enable a large spectrum of different types of research, e.g. identifying biomarkers for predicting prognosis and selecting therapy, or providing digital images of histopathological sections with outcome data for the development of imaging biomarkers by machine learning;

 - Evaluate the quality of anonymization techniques;